← All posts

 Your data may change or someone may provide feedback that forces you to remove or edit an item.
 By creating that connection between Google Docs and the custom visual element in another Google app, you only have to make edits to one copy of it.

-9. Add a ToC, footnotes, and page numbers for reports and ebooks
+9. Add a table of contents, footnotes, and page numbers to longer documents

 For longer, more formal documents, you may want to use elements like: